MLIR

 Testing Guide

-FileCheck is a utility tool that “reads two files (one from standard input, and one specified on the command line) and uses one to verify the other.”
-Essentially, one file contains a set of tags that are expected to appear in the output file.
-MLIR utilizes FileCheck, in combination with lit, to verify different aspects of the IR - such as the output of a transformation pass.
+FileCheck is a tool that “reads two files (one from standard input, and one specified on the command line) and uses one to verify the other.”
+One file contains a set of CHECK tags that specify strings and patterns expected to appear in the other file.
+MLIR utilizes lit to orchestrate the execution of tools like mlir-opt to produce an output, and FileCheck to verify different aspects of the IR—such as the output of a transformation pass.

 An example FileCheck test is shown below: